Site Overlay

 Care – those practices that maintain, continue and/or repair the world in order to live as well as possible (Tronto, 2013); ‘the ability to see/hear others’ needs and to take responsibility to fulfil these needs’ (Held, 2006).

-Cultures of Care is comprised of three strands of activity:
+Cultures of Care’s initial framing comprised three strands of activity:

-1. Exploratory research – a literature review exploring the potential of ‘cultures of care’ as an umbrella concept for springboarding further enquiry.
+1. Exploratory research – an ongoing review of literature exploring the potential of ‘cultures of care’ as an umbrella concept for springboarding further enquiry.

-2. The development of this website to provide a virtual home for this research and network building – culturesofcare.com
+2. The development of a virtual home for this research and network building – culturesofcare.com

 3. Establishing a network of interdisciplinary scholars, researchers, and practitioners, ascertaining the interest for developing an ongoing research area around Cultures of Care (in the first instance at King’s College London, where the project is based).